 As a result, the body has to exert more energy to move, which may cause individuals with cerebral palsy to fatigue quickly.

 Effective Ways to Manage Complications of Cerebral Palsy

 While the brain damage that causes cerebral palsy may not progress over time, unmanaged complications can.

 Therefore, it is ideal to be aware of early signs of CP and seek management as soon as possible.

 Some of the most effective ways to manage complications of cerebral palsy include:

 - Physical therapy focuses on improving mobility through exercises designed to stretch tight muscles, strengthen underused muscles, maintain full range of motion, and reduce the excitability of spastic muscles.

 - Speech therapy helps develop the oral muscles necessary for speaking, chewing, and swallowing.
-Individuals with more severe oral motor impairments will learn how to use alternative forms of communication such as voice generators, communication boards, or sign language.
+Individuals with more severe oral motor impairments learn how to use alternative forms of communication such as voice generators, communication boards, or sign language.

 Understanding Complications of Cerebral Palsy